hyosung11/Launch-School/Courses/journal.md

 17:28 Read through `Methods Plus` cheatsheet again.

 17:45 I solved `alphabetScore` in 11 minutes.
 That's definitely progress as when I first got it, I had such a hard time figuring out how to do it.

+21:04 Watching the Super Bowl and practicing `countMatchingIndices`.